tarsana/specs/README.md

 - `io` to read, write and manipulate streams, files and directories.
 - `syntax` to parse structured strings (mainly used to parse command line args).
-- `command` to build command line apps as easy as possible.
+- `command` to build command line apps and test them easily.
 - `functional` because I liked functional programming and [Ramda](http://ramdajs.com)
-- `test` to easily test commands.

 ### IO

 - [X] Should create, copy, move and delete files and directories.
 - [X] Should list and find files in directories.
 - [X] Should read from and write to streams and files.
-- [ ] Should mock files and directories into memory (useful for testing).
+- [X] Should mock files and directories into memory (useful for testing).
 - [ ] Should handle interactive console.
 - [ ] Should mock interactive console (useful for testing).